C – Language History

-- C11 standard adds new features to C and library like type generic macros, anonymous structures, improved Unicode support, atomic operations, multi-threading, and bounds-checked functions.
-It also makes some portions of the existing C99 library optional, and improves compatibility with C++.
+- C11 standard adds new features to C programming language and library like type generic macros, anonymous structures, improved Unicode support, atomic operations, multi-threading and bounds-checked functions.
+It also makes some portions of the existing C99 library optional and improves compatibility with C++.

 - Embedded C includes features not available in C like fixed-point arithmetic, named address spaces, and basic I/O hardware addressing.

 - Operating systems, C compiler and all UNIX application programs are written in C language

 - It is also called as procedure oriented programming language.
 The C language is reliable, simple and easy to use.
 C has been coded in assembly language.

 The C programming language is used for developing system applications that forms a major portion of operating systems such as Windows, UNIX and Linux.
 Below are some examples of C being used.

 - Database systems

 - Graphics packages